-Starting late in the summer and continuing through the end of the year, hundreds of nonfiction films of all kinds (from works of conventional reportage to the avant-garde) will pour in from all around the world, and all of them will be viewed at least once, some several times, by members of our committee.
+True/False is a film festival in Columbia, Missouri, USA focused on cinema constructed from reality.
+Starting in September and continuing through the end of the year, hundreds of nonfiction films of all kinds (from works of conventional reportage to the avant-garde) will pour in from all around the world, and all of them will be viewed at least once, some several times, by members of the True/False Screening Committee.
 The primary job of a screener is to thoughtfully view and correctly identify films of interest to the True/False programming team.

 Our screening committee are literal gatekeepers – often the first people to critically consider a new film.
 We take this role extremely seriously.
 When we watch films, we approach them as art.
 We open ourselves up to their sensorial and intellectual attributes, perking up when those elements truly challenge and/or stimulate us, while also grappling with the ethical framework they present.
 We can’t truly know the relationship between the film and the sliver of the world it engages with, but we try our best to suss it out and are especially suspicious of films that present humans in flat, simplistic ways, e.g. as experts, as archetypes, as evidence.
 We value imagination, risk-taking, and sensitivity.
 The art form we engage with is extremely young; there is still so much room for it to grow.
 We’re eager to encounter work that shows us how cameras and microphones can be used in reality: new ways to instigate, to heal, to see and hear.